At a Glance

 Highlight Relevant Skills: Make sure to include skills that are pertinent to the role, such as communication, empathy, and problem-solving.
 Use bullet points in your CV to make these skills stand out and provide evidence of how you've applied them in previous roles.

-Proofread Your Application: Before submitting your application, take the time to proofread it for any spelling or grammatical errors.
-A well-presented application reflects your attention to detail and professionalism, which are crucial in a role that involves supporting vulnerable young people.
+Proofread Your Application: Before submitting your application, take the time to proofread it carefully.
+Check for any spelling or grammatical errors, and ensure that your documents are well-organised and clearly formatted.
+A polished application reflects your attention to detail and professionalism.

 How to prepare for a job interview at Lynx Employment Services Ltd